vitalishapovalov/jest-decorated/docs/react/DefaultContext.md

 ### Clean context for each test:

 Opposite to persistent context.
-To have a new instance of context for each text, context value should be a function:
+To have a new instance of the context for each text, context value should be defined as a function:

 ```javascript
 @Describe()